 For some courses (i.e. FNCE 613, and MGEC 611), waiving by credentials is not an option.
 In that case, you should sit for the exam.

 When will we hear back regarding waiver by credential decisions?

-For credentials submitted by Monday, June 11, results will be returned during the week of June 18-22.
-For credentials submitted by Monday, July 9, results will be returned during the week of July 23-27.
+For credentials submitted by Monday, June 10, results will be returned Friday, June 21.
+For credentials submitted by Monday, July 8, results will be returned Friday, July 26.

 What happens if I receive a low score on a waiver or placement exam?

 There is no penalty for a low score on the waiver and placement exams.
 If you do not pass an exam, then you will need to take the core course.

 If I am only submitting work credentials for consideration for waivers, do I still need to upload a transcript in my profile?